AyeshGK/tiny-transformer/README.md

-# Prospective Learning Simple Transformer
+# Prospective Learning for Tiny Transformer

 Simple-Transformer is a repository featuring two key components: